 Glucosamine and chondroitin are part of normal cartilage.
 Cartilage acts as a cushion between the bones in a joint.

-Glucosamine and chondroitin are available in tablet, capsule, powder, or liquid form and are often taken in combination with each other or in combination with other dietary supplements.
+These supplements come in tablet, capsule, powder, or liquid form.
+They are often taken together or taken with other supplements.
 Glucosamine may be taken separately as a dietary supplement for joints.

 Many people take glucosamine and chondroitin, alone or together, for osteoarthritis.
-Some people believe this helps.
-But an analysis of studies looking at glucosamine or chondroitin for osteoarthritis in the hip or knee did not show that these supplements slow joint destruction or relieve pain.footnote 1
+Some people believe they help.
+But an analysis of studies looking at glucosamine or chondroitin for arthritis in the hip or knee did not show that these supplements slow joint damage or relieve pain.footnote 1

 It appears that glucosamine and chondroitin, alone or together, are safe and have few side effects.
-But they cost money and will not help you more than a placebo.
-Talk to your doctor if you are thinking about taking glucosamine and chondroitin.
+But they cost money and will not help you more than a placebo (fake pill).
+Talk to your doctor if you are thinking about taking these supplements.